Yandy Díaz Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fifth-ranked team ERA across all league pitching staffs (3.85).
+- The Guardians have a 3.85 team ERA that ranks fifth among all league pitching staffs.

-- The Guardians give up the third-fewest home runs in baseball (142 total, 1.1 per game).
+- Guardians pitchers combine to give up 145 home runs (1.1 per game), the fourth-fewest in the league.

-- In his last appearance on Saturday against the Toronto Blue Jays, the lefty threw four innings, allowing five earned runs while surrendering six hits.
+- His most recent appearance was on Monday against the Minnesota Twins, when the right-hander tossed two innings, surrendering six earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.